Top tips for GPs

 - Epilepsy: if a patient with epilepsy is known to the epilepsy specialist nurses, then advice on their management can be sought by phoning the health professional helpline number (via RHH switchboard).

-- First seizure: Refer suspected first seizures to the epilepsy service; Do an ECG before referral, and consider arranging an MRI brain scan.
+- First seizure: Refer suspected first seizures to the epilepsy service and do an ECG before referral.

 N.B.
 Patients with seizures caused by alcohol dependence or use of recreational drugs with a well-recognised associated with seizures, such as synthetic cannabis and cocaine should be referred to drug and alcohol services rather than the epilepsy service.